 Alternative Accommodation Options in Fez

 If you prefer to stay outside the medina, there are many other accommodation options available in the newer part of Fez, known as Ville Nouvelle.
-This area is home to many modern hotels and restaurants, but it is not as authentic as staying in Medina.

-Top Things to See in Fez: A Comprehensive Guide
+Top Places to See in Fez

-The Medina of Fez: A UNESCO World Heritage Site
+- The Medina of Fez: A UNESCO World Heritage Site

-The Royal Palace of Fez: A Stunning Example of Moroccan Architecture
+- The Royal Palace of Fez: A Stunning Example of Moroccan Architecture

-The Bou Inania Madrasa: A Magnificent Islamic School
+- The Bou Inania Madrasa: A Magnificent Islamic School

-The Dar Batha Museum: A Showcase of Moroccan Art and Crafts
+- The Dar Batha Museum: A Showcase of Moroccan Art and Crafts

-The Chouara Tannery: A Fascinating Look at Traditional Leatherworking
+- The Chouara Tannery: A Fascinating Look at Traditional Leatherworking

-The Mellah: Fez’s Historic Jewish Quarter
+- The Mellah: Fez’s Historic Jewish Quarter

-The Borj Nord: A Towering Fortress with Spectacular Views
+- The Borj Nord: A Towering Fortress with Spectacular Views

 Cultural Experiences in Fez